-Housing discrimination testers are reliable and detail-oriented people of all physical abilities, races, colors, nationalities, and religions.
-These volunteers work with our Housing Discrimination Law Project to investigate whether or not the people who have property to rent or sell treat all people who have the same qualifications fairly.
+Housing discrimination testers are reliable and detail-oriented people of all physical abilities, races, colors, nationalities and religions.
+As a volunteer, you work with our Housing Discrimination Law Project to investigate whether or not the people who have property to rent or sell treat all people who have the same qualifications fairly.

-Testers receive a cash stipend and mileage for each completed test.
+Testers receive a small cash stipend and mileage for each completed test.

 Volunteers must be age 18 or older.
 The time commitment is very flexible.
 Most testers have full-time jobs or other service commitments.

 How to apply

 If you are interested in becoming a housing discrimination tester, call Vermont Legal Aid at 1-800-889-2047.